 Neil Kirkpatrick has more than 20 years of experience in maintenance.
 He has trained with Patrick and now performs service and repairs on vacuums and sewing machines.
 He is always ready to carry your machine in from the car, down to the basement for classes, or back to your car.
 He includes a smile and often a joke along with the outstanding service he provides.

 Dalene McDonald learned to hand embroider before she could write.
-She used her grandma's treadle Singer to make her first scrap quilt at about the same time.
 She made many of her own clothes when she was in high school and college.
-Dalene returned to quilting in 2003 and purchased her first Viking sewing machine in 2006.
+Dalene began quilting in 2003 and purchased her first Viking sewing machine in 2006.
 She loves all kinds of sewing, quilting, machine and hand embroidery, and also offers longarm quilting services.